 - Movement draws attention: our minds are pre-programmed to perceive movement.

-- Fresh is better than tired: Digital slides change every 10 to 15 seconds, and banner blindness is eliminated.
+- Fresh is better than tired: Digital slides change every 10 to 15 seconds, eliminating banner blindness.

-- Contextual relevance: Schedule the content by daypart, hygiene tips among kids in the after-school slot, implement education in the morning, etc.
+- Contextual relevance: Schedule content by daypart; offer hygiene tips for kids in the after-school slot; implement education in the morning, etc.

 In a Nielsen study of digital signage (2021), recall rates of 52% were found compared to 23% of posters, more than twice the likelihood that a patient will recall the important messages.